UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/ClassNotes/01-motivation-n-intro.md

 ### Why?

-Once you know the principles, you’ll be able to teach yourself new languages quickly and improve your coding in many different languages.
+* Once you know the principles, you’ll be able to teach yourself new languages quickly and improve your coding in many different languages.

+* These principles are used as the basics in exciting PL research.
+  Here are some examples.
+  * program synthesis
+  * gradual typing
+  * proving security properties

 ## What are reusable principles?